-Downloading AOSP source for emulation
+Downloading AOSP Source for the Car Emulator

 Now we will have to download the source code for the same.
 Android source code is in fact a collection of git repositories.
 Each of the major directories in the AOSP corresponds to a separate repository.
 Since it is difficult to manage such a large code base individually one by one, Google has created a tool called repo that helps in this process.
 Install this tool with the following steps